-I stayed at a farm-based b&b near Port Charlotte.
-The owner explained that many of the island’s 3,000 residents are engaged in multiple occupations to make ends meet.
-His included cattle and sheep farming, running a b&b, transporting livestock and construction.
+I stayed at a farm-based B&B near Port Charlotte.
+The owner explained that many of the island’s three-thousand residents are engaged in multiple occupations to make ends meet.
+His included raising cattle and sheep, running a B&B, transporting livestock, and construction.
 Visited the twin villages of Portnahaven and Port Wemyss on the southern tip of Islay’s western peninsula.
-They are perched like post-card models on jagged rocks, complete with lighthouse and roaring waves.
-Every monster wave sprayed plumes of water high into the air as it smashed into the rocks.
-I spotted a seal fishing in the channel and then found twenty of his buddies huddling on a sandy beach across the water.
+They pose for postcard views, complete with jagged rocks, roaring waves, and lighthouses.
+One after another, monster waves sprayed plumes of water high into the air as they smashed against the rocks.
+I saw a seal fishing in the channel and then spotted twenty of his buddies huddling on a sandy beach across the water.
 They were moaning into the wind.

-Toured Finlaggan, a mystical island in a loch on the larger island.
-It was home to the MacDonald clan for nearly 400 years from the 12th to the 16th century.
+Toured Finlaggan, a mystical island in a loch on the larger island of Islay.
+It was home to the MacDonald clan from the 1100s to the 1500s.
 From here, they ruled the Atlantic seaboard from Lewis on the Hebrides to the Mull of Kintyre.
 Their powerful king, the Lord of the Isles, was on equal footing with the kings of Scotland and England.
-On the tiny island are the ruins of several stone buildings, including a great hall and a chapel, containing grave slabs with warrior effigies.
+On the tiny island are the ruins of several stone buildings, including a great hall and a chapel, which contains grave slabs with warrior effigies.